Simple Pointers for Homeschooling as a Single Mom.

 In conclusion.

-Many different programs and options exist as you begin to homeschool your children.
+Many different programs and options become available as you begin homeschooling your children.
 Remember that there are options, but ultimately, you must do what works for you and your child.

 It’s easy to get overwhelmed, but focus on the basics first.
 After that, you can grow and discover other subjects.
 There are many free resources available online!